secch97/Dental-Clinic-Helper/README.md

       ```sh
        php artisan db:seed
       ```
 7. You are good to go!
 Test the project locally with Laragon Server.
+  * Admin user is admin@proyecto.test, Admin password is: 123456.

 <p align="right">(<a href="#top">back to top</a>)</p>